kiwi-23/outlast/README.md

 <li><b>Don't Run (& Support Losing Candidate) :</b> - Disutility / No. of positions between player and losing candidate</li>
 </ui>
 </p>

+<h2>Setup</h2>
+<p>To play Outlast, you require more than 5 players, the physical boardgame, player pieces, and poker chips of the denomination- 1, 5, 10, 20 and 50.
+Each player will require a phone or any device with the browser window open to <a href="https://outlast-game.herokuapp.com">this page</a>.
+<br><br>
+For more details about setup and preparations, read the rulebook.